 This post may contain affiliate links.
 Please read our disclosure policy.

-- Beef: Top round is my favorite cut of beef for this pepper steak recipe but flank steak and top sirloin steak are other great options.
-Prepare the meat for cooking by slicing it against the grain to break down the fibers and help tenderize it.
+- Beef: Top round is my go-to cut for this recipe, but budget-friendly flank and top sirloin steak are great too.
+Prepare the meat by slicing it against the grain to break down the fibers and help tenderize it.

 - Substitute honey for white or brown sugar.